frank005/convo_ai/README.md

    - Click the "Set API Credentials" button
    - Enter your Agora Customer ID, Customer Secret, and App ID
+   - Optionally enter your App Certificate (required for local token generation)

 3. **Configure and create your agent:**
    - Choose your AI mode (LLM or MLLM)